“What is Quality?” – The Best Explanation Ever

 In ASQ’s January “View from the Q” question, CEO Paul Borawski asks us to share our preferred definitions of quality.
-I’m so happy to hear this question, because I spent several years trying on many definitions of quality for size, and I’ve finally found one (when, accompanied by a model), that fits.
+I’m so happy to hear this question, because I spent years trying on many definitions of quality for size, and I’ve finally found one (when accompanied by Mitra’s model) that fits.
 First, my favorite definition.

 “the totality of characteristics of an entity that bear upon its ability to satisfy stated and implied needs“